-School staff are not obliged to administer medication, however some will be happy to do so.
-School staff should inform senior leaders if they do not feel comfortable administering medication, so that they can ensure there are other staff available, as needed.
+School staff are not obliged to administer medication however some will be happy to do so.
 School staff are insured to administer medication under the school's or local education authority's public liability insurance policy.
-Pupils with asthma should be fully integrated into school life and able to participate fully in all activities including Physical Education (PE).
-Pupils always require open and immediate access to their reliever medication (inhaler) for all school activities; schools should have clear procedures in place that facilitate this.
+Students with asthma should be fully integrated into school life and able to participate fully in all activities including Physical Education (PE).
+Students always require open and immediate access to their reliever medication (inhaler) for all school activities; schools should have clear procedures in place that facilitate this.